-For the last four years, A$AP Mob fans have been running the well dry while awaiting A$AP Rocky‘s next studio album.
+For the last five years, A$AP Mob fans have been running the well dry while awaiting A$AP Rocky‘s next studio album.

 With a laundry list of guest appearances, whether it be for full verses or brief refrains, that includes OG 1990s and 2000s icons like Diddy, T.I., Snoop Dogg and Juicy J, stunning, titanic R&B vocalists like FKA Twigs and longtime friend Frank Ocean as well as bonafide stars like Kid Cudi, Kodak Black from behind bars and Skepta, TESTING served as a fruitful buffet of sounds that had been adjacent to Rocky throughout his career up until this point.

 Flacko, I wonder how it feel to live or be like you

 Album number three and keep it G like Q“Brotha Man” — A$AP Rocky

 What made TESTING different from his prior two studio albums and singular breakout mixtape, however, was its experimental aspect.
 This same approach that first polarized fans’ opinions on the project also turned out to be the factor that made the album’s aging process graceful and attractive.
 It seems more and more listeners have become fonder of TESTING over the years, likely due to its unorthodox production that grew on fans with each listen.